Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

     [[MeariUser sharedInstance] getAlarmMessageListSuccess:^(NSArray<MeariMessageInfoAlarm *> *msgs) {

     } failure:^(NSError *error) {

     }];
 【Precautions】
     If the message is pulled by the owner, the server will not save the message, and the shared user will not see the message.
 ```
 ## 10.2 Alarm message
-### 10.2.1  Get the alarm message of a certain device
+### 10.2.1  Get whether the devices have alarm message

 ```
 【Description 】
-     Get the alarm message of a certain device, every time the latest 20 messages on the server will be pulled After the master pulls, the message record will be deleted from the server, and then the sharer will not be able to get the message
+     Get the alarm message of a certain device, the latest 20 messages on the server will be pulled every time The message record will be deleted from the server after the owner pulled, and then the shared user will not be able to get the message

 【Function】
     /**